-The light stable isotope facility houses two ThermoFinnigan isotope ratio mass spectrometers that are fed by four analytical streams.
-An elemental analyzer (EA) and Finnigan Gas Bench are connected to the Delta plus mass spectrometer.
-The thermal combustion elemental analyzer (TC/EA) and gas chromatography combustion interface (GC-C) are connected to the DeltaPlusXL.
+The light stable isotope facility houses two Thermo Finnigan isotope ratio mass spectrometers that are fed by four analytical streams.
+A Fisons elemental analyzer (EA) is connected to the DeltaPlus mass spectrometer.
+A Thermo Finnigan Gas Bench, a thermal combustion elemental analyzer (TC/EA) and a gas chromatography combustion interface (GC-C) are connected to the DeltaPlusXL.

-The Gas Bench is used for automated acid digestion and analysis of 13C and 18O isotopes in carbonate minerals (calcite, dolomite, magnesite, hydromagnesite, siderite, ankerite) and analysis of gases, and dissolved inorganic carbon (DIC) in fluids.
-Sample and standard mineral powders are treated with phosphoric acid in sealed glass exetainers that have been flushed with helium.
+The Gas Bench is used for automated acid digestion and analysis of 13C and 18O isotopes in carbonate minerals (calcite, dolomite, magnesite, hydromagnesite, siderite, ankerite) and analysis of gases, dissolved inorganic carbon (DIC) in fluids, and archaeological samples such as bone.
+Sample and standard mineral powders are treated with phosphoric acid in sealed glass Exetainers® that have been flushed with helium.
 The CO2 produced is introduced into the mass spectrometer in continuous flow mode, using helium as the carrier gas.

-The sample is combusted in the presence of oxygen at 1000 degrees Celsius.
-Combustion gases are then carried in a stream of helium through a reduction column, a water trap and finally a GC column where the gases are separated.
-Final combustion products N2 and CO2 are introduced to the DeltaPlus by the Conflo and d15N and d13C are determined.
-For some d13Corg analyses, samples are treated first with 10% HCl and dried before placing the samples into tin cups.
+The sample is combusted with oxygen at 1000 °C. Combustion gases CO2 and NO2 are then carried in a stream of helium through a reduction column that reduces NO2 to N2, a water trap that absorbs water vapour, and finally a GC column where the gases are separated.
+N2 and CO2 are introduced to the DeltaPlus by the Finnigan Conflo III interface, and δ15N and δ13C are determined.
+For δ13Corg analyses, samples are treated with 10% HCl and dried before placing the samples into tin cups.